-At the end of March 2025, VF's long-term debt ratings were 'BB' by Standard & Poor's ("S&P") Global Ratings and 'Ba1' by Moody's Investors Service ("Moody's"), and U.S. commercial paper ratings by those rating agencies were 'B' and 'NP', respectively.
-Based on VF's current ratings, there is no active market for commercial paper.
-VF's credit rating outlook by S&P and Moody's was 'stable' at the end of March 2025.
+At the end of March 2024, VF's long-term debt ratings were 'BBB-' by Standard & Poor's ("S&P") Global Ratings and 'Baa3' by Moody's Investors Service ("Moody's"), and U.S. commercial paper ratings by those rating agencies were 'A-3' and 'P-3', respectively.
+The Moody's rating for VF's euro commercial paper was also 'P-3' at the end of March 2024.
+There is no active market for euro commercial paper based on VF's current rating.
+VF's credit rating outlook by both S&P and Moody's at the end of March 2024 was 'negative'.

+VF's credit agency ratings allow for access to additional liquidity at competitive rates.
 Further downgrades to VF's ratings would negatively impact borrowing costs.